Apps Have More People Tuning In To Police Chatter When Disaster Strikes

 "The whole feeling of not knowing what was going on was keeping me at bay, I guess.
 I have a scanner app on my phone.
 I tuned it in and listened to scanner activity," Conrade told The New York Times.
 "I couldn't tell exactly what was going on.
 I did hear on the scanner that an officer was shot."

 Many others were doing the same that night during the massacre that killed 58 people and injured hundreds of others.
 About 75,000 people were tuning in to Las Vegas police radio communications on Broadcastify, an online platform for scanner radio communication streams, according to the company's CEO, Lindsay Blanton.
-"Police scanner" was the most searched phrase on Apple's App Store even days after the shooting.
+"Police scanner" was the most searched-for phrase on Apple's App Store even days after the shooting.

 For years, hobbyists, journalists and others have been tuning in to public safety radio in the U.S., where most channels are open to all ears, using actual scanners.
 But in recent years, with the increased popularity of online streaming and scanner apps, police radio chatter has become more accessible to the public.